winterkami/AESbin/README.md

 - submit.php (the html at the bottom of the file used Aaron's index.html as template)
 - pastes/.htaccess
 - Aaron's index.html (connecting it to submit.php)
+#### Backend & Frontend & Database: Display user content with dynamically generated page, decryption of user content
+- Retrieve user content from SQL database and generate html page to display the content
+- Handle decryption of content using a user provided password
+#### File
+- submit.php
 ### Aaron Elcheson
 #### Front end: Responsive and interactive landing_page
 - landing_page (home page) using flexbox to accommodate multiple devices.